Updated July 11, 2023

-For example, let’s say that a bank has accepted a deposit from a depositor at a 6% interest rate, now in order to make profits banks will charge the borrowers of money a higher interest rate, maybe 8%, with which the bank is expected to make a profit or spread of 2%.
-Due to the increasing competition to get more depositors and borrowers, all the banks keep their interest rates in a narrow range to each other.
+For example, let’s say that a bank has accepted a deposit from a depositor at a 6% interest rate; now, in order to make profits, banks will charge the borrowers of money a higher interest rate, maybe 8%, with which the bank is expected to make a profit or spread of 2%.
+Due to the increasing competition to get more depositors and borrowers, all the banks keep their interest rates within a narrow range of each other.

-Banks levy interest rates to the total unpaid amount of the loan or your credit card balance.
-It becomes important to be aware of the prevailing interest rates on your money and it is the only way to know your outstanding debt.
-At least the interesting part should be paid out of the loan outstanding else the debt will increase even after you make payments.
+Banks levy interest rates on the total unpaid amount of the loan or your credit card balance.
+It becomes important to be aware of the prevailing interest rates on your money, and it is the only way to know your outstanding debt.
+At least the interesting part should be paid out of the loan outstanding; else the debt will increase even after you make payments.

 The annual percentage rate includes any fees a bank may charge and allows you to compare the cost of different borrowing options.
 Because the bank calculates them as a percentage point of the total, these one-time fees are called points.

-Head To Head Comparison Between Interest Rate vs Annual Percentage Rate (Infographics)
+Head To Head Comparison Between Interest Rate vs APR (Infographics)

-Key Differences between Interest Rate vs Annual Percentage Rate
+Key Differences Between Interest Rate vs Annual Percentage Rate (APR)

 Both are popular choices in the market; let us discuss some of the major :

-- Interest rates are the cost of borrowing the principal loan amount whereas APR reflects the additional points like broker fees and charges along with the interest rate that one pays to get the loan.
+- Interest rates are the cost of borrowing the principal loan amount, whereas APR reflects the additional points like broker fees and the interest rate one pays to get the loan.

-- The interest rate calculates what the monthly payment i.e. the EMI’s will be while the annual percentage rate calculates the total cost of the loan which can help consumers to compare loans before going ahead with one.
+- The interest rate calculates the monthly payment i.e. the EMI’s will be.
+In contrast, the annual percentage rate calculates the total cost of the loan, which can help consumers to compare loans before going ahead with one.

-- In terms of time horizon the longer the time of stay is, it becomes more likely to take a loan with a low APR as you will end up paying the lowest amount for the house.
-However, if the tenure of the stay is not long, it does not make sense to pay upfront fees, and instead one should get a higher APR as the total costs will be less over the first years.
+- In terms of time horizon, the longer the stay is, the more likely it becomes to take a loan with a low APR, as you will end up paying the lowest amount for the house.
+However, if the tenure of the stay is not long, paying upfront fees does not make sense.
+Instead, one should get a higher APR as the total costs will be less over the first years.

 Interest Rate vs Annual Percentage Rate Comparison Table

-Below is the 5 topmost comparison between Interest Rate vs Annual Percentage Rate
+Below is the 5 Top most comparison between Interest Rate vs APR